COBRA vs ACA: Which one should I choose?

 Losing or quitting your job can be stressful enough by itself.
 But often it also comes with the added issue of losing employer-sponsored health insurance for you and your family.
 You’re presented with COBRA coverage as an option, and then there’s health insurance under the Affordable Care Act.

 So which one is better?
 Typically ACA insurance is more affordable than COBRA insurance because you can be eligible for federal ACA subsidies, depending on your income.
 COBRA costs an average of $599 per month.
-An Obamacare plan of similar quality costs $462 per month—but with the government subsidies available, the average cost of an Obamacare plan on HealthSherpa is only $47 per month.
+An Obamacare plan of similar quality costs $462 per month—but with the government subsidies available, the average cost of an Obamacare plan on HealthSherpa is less than $10 per month.

 But ultimately, it depends on your situation.
 If you’re not eligible for government subsidies and the costs of COBRA and ACA are similar, or if you’ve used up the deductible on your employer insurance before you leave your job, it might make sense for you to do a COBRA plan.

 Grab our free guide to the differences between COBRA and ACA insurance.
 You can download it and refer back to it later.